20 of the Best Beaches in NSW

 Near the tiny coastal town of Mylestom, North Beach is an endless vista of pristine sand stretching for miles past a scenic coastline in both directions – mostly deserted except for surfers, fisherfolk, walkers, dolphins, and shorebirds.

-Sunset at North Beach At Mylestom
+North Beach Sunset Mylestom

 To the north, a rocky outcrop marks the entrance to the coastal rainforest and eucalypt scrub of Bongil Bongil National Park.
 The beach stretches south along Mylestom Spit, following the Bellinger River for a few kilometres to nearby Urunga and its 1km long boardwalk, crossing a lagoon and two rivers on its way from the town to the ocean.